NERC-CEH/catalogue/docs/new-catalogue.md

   .build()
 ```

-you also need to add conversters for your documents in `messageConverters` add
+you also need to add converters for your documents in `messageConverters` add

 ```java
 converters.add(new Object2TemplatedMessageConverter<>(YourNewDocument.class, freemarkerConfiguration()));